cvra/can-bootloader/README.markdown

 * Check write status (0x05).
 Parameters: None.
 Returns: True if a write is currently in progress, False otherwise.

 # Multicast write
-When using multicast write the reccomended way is the following :
+When using multicast write the recommended way is the following :

 1. Write to all board using multicast write command (0x04).
 2. Wait for one board to reply with 'True'
 3. Poll every board write status, wait until every board has finished.